-The U.S. Food and Drug Administration made headlines in 2019 with crucial enforcement decisions and policy discussions affecting the dietary supplement industry.
+The U.S. Food and Drug Administration (FDA) made headlines in 2019 with crucial enforcement decisions and policy discussions affecting the dietary supplement industry.
 Some of the next steps seemed almost predictable until the newswire blew up in March 2019 with some unexpected news.

-When FDA Commissioner Dr. Scott Gottlieb announced plans to leave the agency sometime in April 2019, the news not only came as a surprise to many in FDA-regulated industries, it added a jolt of uncertainty about the future of CBD regulation.
+When FDA Commissioner Dr. Scott Gottlieb announced plans to leave the agency in April 2019, the news not only came as a surprise to many in FDA-regulated industries, it added a jolt of uncertainty about the future of CBD regulation.